Ryshan172/Github-Commit-Explorer/README.md

 ## Run

+- Clone or download the repo.
-The following commands can be used to build, run and test the application:
+- The following commands can be used to build, run and test the application:

 ```
 # Install dependencies